Saša Magazinović

-Saša Magazinović (Саша Магазиновић; born 1 November 1978) is a Bosnian politician who is a member of the House of Representatives.
+Saša Magazinović (Саша Магазиновић; born 1 November 1978) is a Bosnian politician serving as member of the national House of Representatives since 2010.
 He has been a member of the Social Democratic Party since 1997.

-Magazinović was born in Sarajevo in 1978 and has a graduation from the University of Sarajevo.
-Since 2010, he has been a member of the national House of Representatives, previously serving as a member of the Federal House of Peoples.
+Magazinović was born in Sarajevo in 1978, graduating from its University in 2010.
+Since November 2010, he has been a member of the national House of Representatives, having previously served as member of the Federal House of Peoples.

 Early life and education

 Magazinović was born on 1 November 1978 in Sarajevo, SFR Yugoslavia, present-day Bosnia and Herzegovina.
-He graduated from the University of Sarajevo in 2010.
+He graduated with a BE degree from the University of Sarajevo in 2010.

 Career

 Magazinović has been a member of the Social Democratic Party (SDP BiH) since 1997.
 He was a member of the SDP BiH's presidency from 2009 to 2015.
 He was a councilor in the Municipal Council of Ilidža on two occasions.
-Magazinović was elected to the Sarajevo Cantonal Assembly following the 2006 general election.
+Magazinović was elected to the Sarajevo Canton Assembly following the 2006 general election.
 At the same time, he was a member of the Federal House of Peoples.

-At the 2010 general election, Magazinović was elected to the national House of Representatives.
-He was re-elected to office at the 2014 and 2018 general election.
+In the 2010 general election, Magazinović was elected to the national House of Representatives.
+He was re-elected to office in the 2014 and 2018 general election.

 On 2 December 2020, Magazinović resigned as chairman of the SDP BiH's main board, due to alleged information that some members of the SDP BiH in the town of Srebrenica misused Bosniak documents in favor of Srebrenica mayor Mladen Grujičić during the 2020 municipal elections.

-Magazinović was once again re-elected as member of the national House of Representatives at the 2022 general election, obtaining over 13,000 votes.
+Magazinović was once again re-elected as member of the national House of Representatives in the 2022 general election, obtaining over 13,000 votes.